 For months after the accident the bicyclist could not do any activity that required the use of her left hand.
 Even after her cast was removed and she was able to begin to use her left hand and wrist, she continued to experience pain with almost all activities of daily living.
 For approximately three months she was unable to ride her bicycle.

 Medical expenses incurred by our client for treatment of the injuries she suffered as a result of the negligence of the defendant totaled over $30,000.
 She also sustained a permanent surgical scar on her left wrist.

-Hiring an injury lawyer is extremely important if you are to be adequately compensated.
-If you have been hurt in Illinois bike accident, contact Abels & Annes for a free, no obligation consultation.
-Call 312-924-7575 to speak directly to an attorney today.
+If you have been hurt in an Illinois accident, contact the injury lawyers at Abels & Annes for a free consultation.
+Call 866-99-ABELS to speak to an attorney now.